An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: Moduli of Azumaya algebras

-The orthogonal Grassmanian of $\cal{Q}$ consists of two disjoint conics away from the degenerate locus.
+The maximal isotropic Grassmannian of $\cal{Q}$ consists of two disjoint conics away from the degenerate locus.
 These merge into the same conic over the degenerate locus.
-It follows that $BS(B_x) \simeq OGr(2,4,\cal{Q}_x)$ which is a conic bundle on $M$.
+It follows that $\BS(B_x) \simeq OGr(2,4,\cal{Q}_x)$ which is a conic bundle on $M$.
+This is related to a classical correspondence where $M$ is a moduli space of rank 2 sheaves of $X$ with $c_1 = \O_X(1), c_2 = 4$.
+These sheaves arise from quadrics in $\P^5$ and are known in the literature as {\it spinor bundles}.
+In general $M$ is not a fine moduli space that is a universal sheaf does not exist.
+However a quasi universal sheaf $\cal E$ does exist such that $\cal E_{|_{X \times m}} \simeq {F_m}^{2}$ where $F_m$ is a representative of the the isomorphism class of bundles corresponding to $m$ \cite{Khalid}.